sjohn-godaddy/docs/migration_notes.md

 1. Before the migration every C1 in GoDaddy will get WebChat channel, and that will create a reamaze account with `status=active, migration_status=not_started`
 2. Client downloads new version of the mobile app
    - When app is launched by user, the first thing it does is call reamaze accounts index api.
    - Reamaze in turn will then call Conversation api to check if this account needs to be migrated.
-Reamaze will return migration_status to the mobile app in the response.
+Reamaze will return migration_status to the mobile app
-     - This step is needed because reamaze cannot differentiate between an account that needs migration vs a new account that was never in Conversations db (and hence doesnt need migration).
-If migration is not needed reamaze should mark `migration_status=not_needed`
    - If migration is needed, Mobile app will call a new reamaze endpoint /start-migration.
      - Client needs to poll for something to check if migration is finished.
      - Reamaze needs to expose the api for polling (could be accounts api itself)
-   - Reamaze /start-migration will:
+   - Reamaze /start-migration will drop a background job
+   - Reamaze bakground job
      - Mark the account as migrating: `status=active, migration_status=migrating`
-     - Drop a background job to do the migration
-   - Reamaze migration background job will:
-     - Call Conversations /get_channels_to_migrate endpoint, get the data and update itself
-     - We cannot use direct dynamodb access here because of application-level encryption in Conversations
+     - Call conversations /start-config-migration (synchronous)
+       - Conversations will call reamaze accounts api to verify venture/websites
+       - Conversations will call reamaze channel create/update apis (no deletion though)
+       - return back to reamaze
-     - Update `migration_status=channels-only`, so that client can move to 'Inbox view' when it polls for migration status
+     - Update `account.migration_status=config-migrated` (mobile can poll this and move to Inbox view if it has WebChat messages)
      - Read recent threads/messages from dynamodb and adds into reamaze
-     - Update `migration_status=recent-messages-only`, so that client can pull and show recent messages
+     - Update `account.migration_status=recent-messages-migrated` (mobile can poll this and move to Inbox view)
      - Read all threads/messages from dynamodb and adds into reamaze
-     - Update `migration_status=completed`, so that client can pull and show all messages
+       - Update `migration_status=completed` (mobile can poll this)
+       - or... update `internal_migration_status=full-message-failure`
+       - either case return success

+Handling failures
+- failure in mobile app connecting to reamaze
+  - sorry cant help you
+- failure in configs migration
+  - reamaze poll api should return back migration_status=config-migration-failure
+  - mobile app will call reamaze /start-migration again
+- failure in recent message migration
+  - reamaze poll api should return back migration_status=recent-message-migration-failure
-   - Conversations /start-migration will:
+  - mobile app will call reamaze /start-migration again
-       1. Call the brands/channels create/update apis (some brands to create, some to update, no deletion though)
-       2. -- mobile client goes into inbox view at this point --
-       3. Call /migrate to migrate the most recent threads/messages
-       4. Poll /check-migration to check status
-       5. Call accounts api to update `migration_status=recent-only`
-       6. Call /migrate to migrate the remaining recent threads/messages
-       7. Poll /check-migration to check status
-       8. Call accounts api to update `migration_status=completed`
+  - start after configs migration and read recent messages again
+- failure in all message migration
+  - reamaze poll api should still return success, but internally mark it as message-migration-failure
+  - mobile app will assume everything is good
+  - we will preiodically query for such accounts and fix them manually

+[todo]
+WebChat messages are not migrated because they are already there in reamaze. but we need to migrate the starred status of those messages

+     - This step is needed because reamaze cannot differentiate between an account that needs migration vs a new account that was never in Conversations db (and hence doesnt need migration).
+If migration is not needed reamaze should mark `migration_status=not_needed`

+       - We cannot use direct dynamodb access here because of application-level encryption in Conversations